 Are you one of those runners that gets all your best ideas in motion?
-Or maybe you run to clear your head.
-You get all that and a side of views at Walden Pond in Concord.
-Made famous by being a favorite of writer/poet/philosopher Henry David Thoreau, lose or find yourself during a jaunt around the two-ish-mile loop around the lake.
+Then try Walden Pond in Concord — after all, it was made famous by being a favorite of writer/poet/philosopher Henry David Thoreau.
+Clear your head by embarking on a jaunt around the two-ish-mile loop around the lake.

 While Franklin Park is also part of the Emerald Necklace, it’s so big that it deserves an entry all its own.
 Franklin is the site of the premier cross-country course in New England and hosts races nearly every weekend during the season.
-It’s even home to Harvard’s cross-country team.
-And if it’s good enough for them, it’s good enough for us.
-There are three major loops to follow in the park: the Stadium Loop, which goes around the back of White Stadium; the Bear Cage Loop, which tackles the sizeable Bear Cage Hill (thankfully, no bears); and the Wilderness Loop, which winds through wooded paths.
+It’s even home to Harvard’s cross-country team — and if it’s good enough for them, it’s good enough for us.
+There are three major loops to follow in the park: the Stadium Loop, which goes around the back of White Stadium; the Bear Cage Loop, which tackles the sizable Bear Cage Hill (thankfully, there are no bears); and the Wilderness Loop, which winds through wooded paths.
 Once you get going, you won’t believe that some of Boston’s busiest neighborhoods are nearby.

-Never run the Mystic?
-It’s time.
+If you have you never run the Mystic, now's the time.
 Take the Orange Line to Assembly Square in Somerville and lace up your sneakers for a long run along the Mystic River.
 Start your route in Sylvester Baxter Riverfront Park, then cross the bridge over the Mystic to continue on the other side.
-You’ll feel worlds away from the city as you run the meandering paths in Torbet Macdonald State Park.
+You’ll feel worlds away from the city as you run the meandering paths in Torbert MacDonald State Park.
 Reverse your route to end back at Assembly.
 There, we suggest doing some shopping or grabbing a bite to eat before you hop on the T to head home.

 Many runners in Boston focus on logging miles along the Charles, and, obviously, we love it too.
 But if you’re looking to mix up your routine, head to South Boston to run along Boston Harbor for some different water views.
 Start at Castle Island, which has a loop that’s a little over two miles.
 Then hit the path that runs next to William J. Day Blvd. to add some distance to your route.
 Fitt Tip: if it’s a hot day, take a dip in the ocean at Carson Beach or the L and M Street Beaches to cool down.

 This spot might be obvious, but it’s certainly not overrated.
-Thanks to 23 miles of run-, bike-, and walk-friendly paths and water fountains, the Charles River is lined with runners from sunrise to sunset.
+Thanks to run-, bike-, and walk-friendly paths and water fountains, the Charles River is lined with runners from sunrise to sunset.
 If you cross any bridge, you’ll stumble onto Cambridge’s Memorial Drive, which has equally great running paths and even better views of the Boston skyline.
-You can easily create loops from three miles to 20+ based on bridges alone.
+Plus, you can easily create loops from three miles to 20+ based on bridges alone.
 And get this: in the winter, local companies set up shop to fuel runners as they pass by.
 Awesome!

 Since looping around the reservoir is only a mile and a half, you’re going to have to get creative if you want to get a solid workout in.
-Lucky for you, this spot is situated a few steps from the campus of Boston College and Commonwealth Ave.
-And that, friends, is where the infamous “Heartbreak Hill” is located.
-So, here’s what you need to do: Plan on running the flat reservoir loop, enjoying views of the Boston skyline on a clear day.
+Lucky for you, this spot is situated a few steps from the campus of Boston College and Commonwealth Ave. — and that, friends, is where the infamous “Heartbreak Hill” is located.
+So, here’s what you need to do: Plan on running the flat reservoir loop to enjoy views of the Boston skyline on a clear day.
 Then, add some mileage and a serious challenge to your workout by heading through BC’s campus to Commonwealth (and Heartbreak Hill) for some hill repeats.

 Just north of Boston is the Middlesex Fells, a 2,500-acre reservation that’s a go-to spot for hikers, mountain bikers, and dog walkers.
-And it’s one of the best local trail running destinations too.
+And it’s one of the best local trail running destinations, too.
 There are tons of routes of choose from depending on the length and difficulty of your run.
 Try the Reservoir Trail for moderate terrain and a path you can cut short if you don’t want to tackle all 5.2 miles.
-Though, if you’re looking to really test yourself, you can’t beat the Skyline Trail, which consists of about 6.4 miles of difficult terrain…and spectacular views.
+But if you’re looking to really test yourself, you can’t beat the Skyline Trail, which consists of about 6.9 miles of difficult terrain and spectacular views.

 If you live in Somerville, chances are that the Community Path isn’t far from your door.
 The new expansion that opened in the past couple years pushed the paved trail all the way to Lowell St., so you can now run from there to Davis Square and beyond.
 The path continues on the other side of Davis and eventually meets up with the Alewife Linear Path and the Fitchburg Cutoff Bike Path, letting you stretch it out a couple of miles, or as many as six if you do an out-and-back.

-Maybe you’re looking to get faster, or simply want to do some interval work.
-Either way, we know sometimes you just need to sprint.
+Maybe you’re looking to get faster, or simply want to do some interval work—either way, we know sometimes you just need to sprint.
 And for that, you’ll want to hit the track at Emmanuel College.
 Clemente Field, in the Back Bay Fens and across the street from Emmanuel’s campus, is free and open to the public.
-Fitt Tip: you should know that the track itself runs a little long (a full lap is more than 400m), so be sure to pay attention to the hash marks.
+Fitt Tip: you should know that the track itself runs a little long (a full lap is more than 400 meters), so be sure to pay attention to the hash marks.
 That way you won’t sell all of your hard work short.